By: Carlos Valdivia Reichmann, MSc Programme and Project Management

 By Jiangling Zheng, MSc Engineering Business Management

-I attended WMG Open Day last year, and, looking back, I’m so glad that I did.
+I attended WMG Open Day last year, and I’m really glad that I did.
 On that day, I learned a lot about WMG course structure, the unique teaching style and teaching systems through the presentation from Admissions Tutor, John Waller.
 After the presentation, we had a campus tour, led by current students.
 It was great to see campus!
 Finally, I had an opportunity to talk directly with my course leader.
 The whole experience was really satisfying and pleasant, and the staff were all so helpful and friendly.